Xeroxxx/tplink-energy-monitor/README.md

 # Setup
 You can use any of the following methods to get the project running:

-### Packaged executable
-The easiest way to run the project is to download one of the packaged executables from the [releases page](https://github.com/Xeroxxx/tplink-energy-monitor/releases).
-These are zip files containing a single executable file and some config.
-Just download the relevant file for your OS (Windows, Linux and MacOS available), extract the zip somewhere and double click executable.
-Then go to `localhost:3000` in your browser to access the dashboard.

 ### Docker
 Alternatively, you can pull the `xeroxxx/tplink-energy-monitor` image and run that.
 Note that because the server needs access to your local network to scan for TP-Link devices, you must run the image using [host networking](https://docs.docker.com/network/host/) e.g.: